kdeldycke/click-extra/docs/config.md

 int_parameter is 3
 ```

-Still, any inline parameter is allowedal to ovverides the configuration
+Still, any inline parameter is allowed to override the configuration
 defaults:

 ```shell-session